 - Camera unit (if required by the specific state you are in)

-Other Names for Ignition Interlock Device
+Other Terms for Ignition Interlock Device

 While the ignition interlock device is the common name used in the industry, there are other term variations.
 For instance, the devices are also commonly referred to as “car breathalyzers.”
 The term makes sense as an ignition device is literally a breathalyzer for your vehicle.